 funded by the Department of Education and Skills for eligible students in the following Higher Education Institutions – Institute of Art, Design and Technology, Dun Laoghaire (IADT); National College of Art and Design (NCAD); Marino Institute of Education (MIE); Trinity College Dublin (TCD); and University College Dublin (UCD).

 The bursary aims to provide support for economically disadvantaged students from groups traditionally underrepresented in higher education, including:

 - Students with a disability

 - Irish Travellers

 - Asylum seekers, refugees and those living in direct provision

 In 2017 – 2018, 40 bursaries of €5,000 per annum for the duration of a student’s undergraduate degree are available across the cluster- 8 per institution.
-In Trinity College, applications are invited from undergraduate students in Junior Fresh and Senior Fresh only.
+In Trinity College, the current cycle is closed.
+Only incoming Junior Fresh will be eligible in 18/19.